Robb Wolf on FDA Cholesterol Reversal || Louder With Crowder

 So already you've lost a Justin Bieber.

-Well, the more beavers you lose, the better.
+The more Biebers you lose, the better.

 Yeah, exactly.

-So, but Fundip, you brought in, and this is where I think Rob is really, you know, and Rob and I disagree on some things, we agree on some things, but the diet they have you doing, you actually uploaded a video, so they had you eating, like, lots of carrots, right?
+But Fundip, you brought in, and this is where I think Rob is really, you know, and Rob and I disagree on some things.

 Fruit cups, Fundip?

-Well, they didn't specify necessarily the fruit cups, but I'm adding those to kind of replace the cheese puffs.
+Well, they didn't specify necessarily the fruit cups, but I'm adding those to kind of replace the cheese puffs and the pizza and stuff.

-Just as an aside, when I was doing molecular biology research, we used cheetos as a standard for quantifying UV release in gel electrophoresis.
+Just as an aside, when I was doing molecular biology research, we used as a standard for quantifying UV release in gel electrophoresis.

 So they have a multiplicity of uses, some of these food products.